National Bahá’í Review/Issue 74/Text

 To: All Local Spiritual Assemblies and Bahá’í Groups

-“For your pleasure I will tell you how I went to Bahá’u’lláh, without capacity, at the age of sixteen.
-It was in a room that you all know—thos,e of you who have been to Bahjí and I, with four people, was in that room on the first day of Riḍván, and it is there that I saw Him.
+"For your pleasure I will tell you how I went to Bahá’u’lláh, without capacity, at the age of sixteen.
+It was in a room that you all know—those of you who have been to Bahjí—and I, with four people, was in that room on the first day of Ridván, and it is there that I saw Him..

-“He sat on a chair and we kneeled down before . . .For twenty minutes or more He read from the Tablet which He had revealed for Nésiri’d-Din Sháh, in a heavenly voice.
-He was in two conditions as He read—one the condition of Divine Might; one that great meekgess, that humility
+"He sat on a chair and we kneeled down before Him. ...For twenty minutes or more He read from the Tablet which He had revealed for Násiri’d-Dín Sháh, in a heavenly voice.
+He was in two conditions as He read—one the condition of Divine Might; one that great meekness, that humility that you have felt as you read His Words.

-“Then He said to me, ‘Taraz Effendi, rise.’
-Beside Him there stood fragrant flowers, and He said, ‘Take these flowers and give one each to the friends who are present.’
+"Then He said to me, 'Taráz Effendi, rise.'
+Beside Him there stood fragrant flowers, and He said, 'Take these flowers and give one each to the friends who are present.'
 To each one of those other four who were in the room I gave a flower.
-Then in a very special way He said, ‘And give Me My share too.’
-So offered Him one of the flowers.
-As I rose He said, ‘And you take one too.’
-Then He dismissed us and trusted us to God.”
+Then in a very special way He said, 'And give Me My share too.'
+So I offered Him one of the flowers.
+As I rose He said, 'And you take one too.'
+Then He dismissed us and trusted us to God."

 This story gives us much to contemplate in the coming nineteen days.
 How may we offer our Lord "His share" of our lives?
 Upon our answer to this question will depend not only our own spiritual growth, but also the ability of the Faith to expand during the course of the coming Five Year Plan.